hayleynondorf/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more prone to bugs and harder to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates true mastery."
+Strive to write code that is easy to understand and modify, not just for yourself, but for others who may encounter it in the future.
+Remember, coding is not just about creating a solution; it's also about making it comprehensible and sustainable over time.